 Even Yelp, with all its suspicion and scrutiny, allowed her to set up a business listing after verifying the "real existence" of her fake business.
 And while many of the fake reviews she paid for didn’t make it past Yelp’s filter, others did.
 Isn't the Internet fun?

-Anyway, here are some common reasons why reviews get filtered:
+Anyway, here are some common reasons why reviews get filtered on Yelp:

 - Yelp doesn’t trust users who have only written a few reviews, especially if they have no Yelp friends or profile information.